zalando/restful-api-guidelines/http/Http.md

 | OPTIONS      |  Yes   |  Yes        |
 | PATCH        |  No    |  No         |

-Hint: Please see also [Best Practises](https://goo.gl/vhwh8a) for further practises on how to support the different HTTP methods on resources.
+Please see also [Best Practices](https://goo.gl/vhwh8a) for further hints on how to support the different HTTP methods on resources.

 ## {{ book.must }} Use Meaningful HTTP Status Codes